 I know this is going to sound really weird, BUT avoid selling to them, instead add value.
 If you’ve already had a call with that person, they’ve moved from an enquirer to a warm prospect.

 I would, instead, use that phone call to get to know what challenges that person was currently experiencing, the solution they wanted to achieve and the business results they needed to arrive at.

-“OK, Carmen, so if I’m not selling, why would someone call me for more information? ?And what information should I be giving them?”
+“OK, Amanda so if I’m not selling, why would someone call me for more information and what information should I be giving them?”
 I hear you ask.